babel/website/docs/assumptions.md

 ## `ignoreFunctionLength`

-Functions have a `.length` property that reflect the number of parameters up to the last non-default parameter.
+Functions have a `.length` property that reflect the number of parameters up to the last non-default parameter that is not preceded by a default parameter.
 When this option is enabled, assume that the compiled code does not rely on this `.length` property.

 <div is="assumption-repl" data-assumption="ignoreFunctionLength" data-plugins="transform-parameters">